 Makoto: "Oh...
 My...
 GOD!
 Commander Kokonoe, that is so awesome!
 No, seriously, I'm getting a tingly sensation in my naughty bits...
 Please, can I have control?
 Please?
 Pretty please!?"

-- A really disturbing strip of Dueling Analogs.
+- Two disturbing strips of Dueling Analogs.
 Apparently the combined news of Mega Man 9 and Diablo III made a mess to clean up.

 - Rooster Teeth Comics - When Gus' wife Esther starts playing World of Warcraft, Gus spends the next four comics with a MASSIVE ERECTION.